mqtt-tools/mqttwarn/docs/usage/oci.md

 images.

-## Installing additional Python packages into Docker image
+## Installing additional Python packages into OCI image

-In order to use `mqttwarn` with additional Python modules not included in the baseline image, you will need to build custom Docker images based on the canonical `ghcr.io/jpmens/mqttwarn-standard:latest`.
+In order to use `mqttwarn` with additional Python modules not included in the baseline image, you will need to build custom OCI images based on the canonical `ghcr.io/jpmens/mqttwarn-standard:latest`.

 We prepared an example which outlines how this would work with the Slack SDK.
-By using the `Dockerfile.mqttwarn-slack`, this command will build a Docker image called `mqttwarn-slack`, which includes the Slack SDK:
+By using the `Dockerfile.mqttwarn-slack`, this command will build an OCI image called `mqttwarn-slack`, which includes the Slack SDK:

 ```shell